gusdelarosa/InstrumentPriceMonitor/README.md

 ## Overview

 - The Engine
-  - Dependency: List of Price Sources
+  - Dependency: Collection of Price Sources
   - The engine subscribes to published data from all of its price sources
   - When new instrument  Instrument Data is published by any of the price sources, the engine then relays that information to its subscribers
 - Ticker repo